EricCheyne/Text-Generator/README.md

     - Note that every generated pseudo-sentence should be on a new line.

     - You should only print the output of the current stage and not the previous one.
 The name of the file that contains the corpus should be given as user input.

+  - Example - The output of your program should look something like this but with different sentences.
+    - Input: corpus.txt
+      - Output: Ned Stark can still hold my head off, too.
+        Just look at us.
+It's still remember seeing each of Yunkai have had nothing anymore.
+        Braavos never attacks the Starks?
+        I don't think it's true.
+        I'm a captain.
+Of course he has a woman to protect us.
+        Trust me about them?
+He smells of the northern sons.
+        They have sold armor.
+I've taken your captors is how goes off our grasp.
+        I realized peace while my years has a Lannister.
+        Did you like the North more than your life?
+        With my brothers and the dawn I serve in irons.

 - Stage 6/6: Generate sentences based on trigrams